TTE-CAM: Self-Explainable Class Activation Maps for Pretrained Black-Box CNNs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We showed that pretrained back-box CNNs can provide built-in explanations at inference by replacing the classification head with convolutional classifiers.
-TTE-CAM preserves the original predictive performance while providing explanations competitive with five post-hoc baselines spanning gradient-free, gradient-based, and backpropagation-based methods.
-Like post-hoc methods, it leverages pretrained weights without retraining, but generates explanations in a single forward pass, unlike post-hoc methods that require one forward pass per class (e.g. GradCAM) or multiple passes per class (e.g. ScoreCAM).
+We show that pretrained back-box CNNs can provide built-in explanations at inference time by replacing the classification head with convolutional classifiers.
+TTE-CAM preserves the original predictive performance while producing explanations competitive with five post-hoc baselines spanning gradient-free, gradient-based, and backpropagation-based methods.
+Like post-hoc methods, it leverages pretrained weights without retraining, but generates explanations in a single forward pass, in contrast to post-hoc methods that require one forward pass per class (e.g. GradCAM) or multiple passes per class (e.g. ScoreCAM).
+Importantly, the contribution of TTE-CAM is not improved localization performance over CAM-based methods, since the resulting explanations rely on similar feature weighting mechanisms, but the integration of explanations directly into the prediction pipeline.
+Unlike post-hoc attribution methods, TTE-CAM produces explanations directly through the forward computation, eliminating dependence on gradients, perturbations, hooks, or external explainability procedures.
+This makes explanations deterministic, reproducible, and available by design at inference time, while turning pretrained CNNs into lightweight interpretable-by-design models without retraining.

 TTE-CAM explanations are identical to CAM and competitive with other baselines, sharing a related feature map weighting mechanism.
-Like all CAM-based methods, reliance on low-resolution feature maps can yield coarse explanations, limiting fine-grained localization as observed for DR. Weight transfer constraints further restrict applicability to architectures where the final feature map channels match the classifier input size, e.g., ResNet and DenseNet, excluding models such as VGG.
-Future work could address these constraints and extend this mechanism to vision transformers for built-in attention map explanations.
+While post-hoc explanations are often implemented as auxiliary analysis tools, TTE-CAM exposes the spatial evidence driving predictions as an explicit architectural component, which may simplify deployment and auditing in clinical settings where reliability and computational overhead are important considerations.
+Like all CAM-based methods, reliance on low-resolution feature maps can produce coarse explanations, limiting fine-grained localization, as observed in DR. Weight transfer constraints further restrict applicability to architectures where the final feature map channel dimension matches the classifier input size (e.g., ResNet and DenseNet), excluding models such as VGG.
+Future work could address these constraints, extend this mechanism to vision transformers for built-in attention map explanations \cite{djoumessi2025hybrid}, and explore explanation-aware workflows such as uncertainty estimation, clinical verification, or test-time intervention.

-\midlacknowledgments{This project was supported by the Hertie Foundation. }
+\midlacknowledgments{This project was supported by the Hertie, the German Science Foundation (Excellence Cluster EXC 2064 ``Machine Learning—New Perspectives for Science'', project number 390727645; BE 5601/14-1, project number 571331899). }